ensconced/qmk_firmware/readme.md

 # Joe's notes

-to flash a new keyboard...
+To flash a new keyboard...

+First start a shell with all the dependencies available, by running `nix develop`.

+Then in that shell, run:

 ```
 qmk clean